Computing Funnels Using Numerical Optimization Based Falsifiers: Funnel construction

 where $z(x)$ is a vector of monomials up to degree $d$, and $Q$ is an unknown semidefinite matrix with ${n+d\choose d} \times {n+d\choose d} \approx n^{2d}$ elements provided that polynomial on the left hand side is of degree $2d$~\cite{SOS_survey}.
 Since polynomials are equal only if their coefficients are equal, constraint \eqref{SOScon} can be replaced with ${n+d\choose d} \times {n+d\choose d}$ equalities (\emph{coefficient matching conditions}~\cite{SOS_survey}) and one semidefinite matrix constraint $Q \geq 0$.
 Hence, the states $x$ are removed from the optimization, but a new semidefinite matrix variable $Q$ is introduced, which causes the aforementioned scalability issues in SOS programming~\cite{SOS_survey}.

-Moreover, the approach requires repeated solving of~\eqref{SOS} to perform optimization over $\rho$.
-Also note that a resulting value of $\rho$ may not be optimal, since transformation to SOS is a relaxation technique.
+Moreover, the approach requires repeated solving of~\eqref{SOS} to perform optimization over $\mu$ and $\rho$.
+Also note that a resulting value of $\rho$ may not be optimal, since the problem~\eqref{SOS} is bilinear (i.e., non-convex), and the transformation to SOS is a relaxation technique.
 A final slight drawback of SOS relaxation is that system dynamics $F$ \eqref{system} and $P$ must be polynomials.